JuliaLang/www.julialang.org/blog/_posts/2019-09-07-julia-workshop-beijing.md

 @autozimu, @GaZ3ll3, @morvinzha, @nanxstats, @wlbksy, @sunoru, @XD-DENG,
 @KDr2, @zhx2013, @dovahcrow, @yuyichao, @yfractal

-The certification has been mailed to awardees, please contact [@Roger-luo](mailto:rogerluo.rl18@gmail.com) if we missed you!
+The certificates have been mailed to the awardees.
+Please contact [@Roger-luo](mailto:rogerluo.rl18@gmail.com) if we missed you!

 ![certification](/images/blog/2019-08-31-julia-beijing-2019/certification.jpeg)